91 Twelfth St, Parkmore, Sandton, 2196

 RESULTS OF GAMES

-• If there is still no result, the team that has been awarded the greatest number of CORNERS OVER THE DURATION OF THE ENTIRE GAME (INCLUDING EXTRA TIME) will be declared the winners.
+If there is still no result, the team that has been awarded the greatest number of CORNERS OVER THE DURATION OFTHE GAME (AND EXTRA TIME) will be declared the winners.
 It is imperative that the referee keep a record of the corners awarded from the start of the game.

-If there is still no result, the game will be decided by a coin toss.
-This will be done by the referee in consultation with the coaches and captain.
-Coaches to make the call.
+If there is still no result the game will be decided by a coin toss.
+This will be done by the coaches.

 Quarter-finals, Semi-finals and Finals